comicsfct/OncoHIT/README.md

 We also include scripts to calculate other measures of heterogeneity.
 This includes very simple measures of tumor mutation burden using SNVs or CNVs.
 We also provide a script to estimate the Tumor Heterogeneity index TH (Oh et al., 2018) and the MATH score (Mroz er al., 2015).

+Finally, we also include a script to process somatic variants and copy number variants from one (or several samples) to be used with pyclone-vi (Gillis and Roth, 2020).